tkhamez/neucore/doc/API.md

 - Return a list of characters that matches the name (partial matching). `/user/character/find-by/{name}`
 - Update a character with data from ESI. `/user/character/{id}/update`

+Corporation API
+- Returns required groups to view member tracking data. `/user/corporation/{id}/get-groups-tracking`
+- Add a group to the corporation for member tracking permission. `/user/corporation/{id}/add-group-tracking/{groupId}`
+- Remove a group for member tracking permission from the corporation. `/user/corporation/{id}/remove-group-tracking/{groupId}`
+- Returns corporations that have member tracking data. `/user/corporation/tracked-corporations`

 Player API
 - List all players with characters. `/user/player/with-characters`
 - List all players without characters. `/user/player/without-characters`